ReLU Neural Networks with Linear Layers are Biased Towards Single- and Multi-Index Models: Introduction

-\sloppypar The effect of linear layers on training speed was previously examined by \citet{ba2013deep} and \citet{urban2016deep}. \citet{arora2018optimization} considers implicit acceleration in deep nets and claims that depth induces a momentum-like term in training deep \emph{linear} networks with SGD, though the regularization effects of this acceleration are not well understood.
-Implicit regularization of gradient descent has been studied in the context of matrix and tensor factorization problems \cite{gunasekar2018implicit,arora2019implicit,razin2020implicit,razin2021implicit}.
+The role of linear layers in \textit{nonlinear} networks has also been explored in a number of works.
+In \cite{golubeva2020wider}, Golubeva et al.\ study the role of network width when the number of parameters is held fixed; they specifically look at increasing the width without increasing the number of parameters by adding linear layers.
+This procedure seems to help with generalization performance (as long as the training error is controlled).
+Khodak et al.\ \cite{khodak2020initialization} study how to initialize and regularize linear layers in nonlinear networks and conclude that low-rank structure emerges empirically.
+One of the main contributions of this paper is an understanding of why this low-rank structure emerges and how it can improve generalization. \sloppypar The effect of linear layers on training speed was previously examined by Ba and Caruana \cite{ba2013deep} and Urban et al.\ \cite{urban2016deep}.
+Arora et al.\ \cite{arora2018optimization} consider implicit acceleration in deep nets and claim that depth induces a momentum-like term in training deep linear networks with SGD.
+The implicit regularization of gradient descent has been studied in the context of matrix and tensor factorization problems \cite{arora2019implicit,gunasekar2018implicit,razin2020implicit,razin2021implicit}.
 Similar to this work, low-rank representations play a key role in their analysis.
 Linear layers have also been shown to help uncover latent low-dimensional structure in dynamical systems \citep{zeng2023autoencoders}.
+Linear layers also play in important role in attention mechanisms and transformers \cite{vaswani2017attention}; the factoring of the key-query product matrix into two matrices can be interpreted as a linear layer, and several works have explored using linear layers to fine-tune large language models for downstream tasks \cite{hu2022lora,yaras2024compressible}.

 \paragraph{Single- and multi-index models} Multi-index models are functions of the form